Top 15 Angular Interview Questions and Answers for 2022

-Ans.5 Templates in Angular are composed with HTML that comprises Angular-specific elements and attributes.
-These templates are integrated with information coming from the model and controller which are further rendered to provide the dynamic view to the user.
+Ans.5 Templates in Angular are composed of HTML that comprises Angular-specific elements and attributes.
+These templates are integrated with information coming from the model and controller which are further rendered to provide a dynamic view to the user.

 Ques.6 In Angular what is string interpolation?

 Ans.7 Directives are attributes that authorize the user to write new HTML syntax specific to their applications.
 They enforce whenever the Angular compiler discovers them in the DOM.
 Angular supports three types of directives.